 Term Measurement Error Definition: The difference between a measured value and a true value.
 Measures of Association Definition: Statistics that indicate the strength and nature of a relationship between variables.
-Median Definition: A measure of central tendency, the value of the case marking the midpoint of an ordered list of values of all cases; a statistic used primarily with ordinal variables and asymmetrically distributed interval-ratio variables.
-Meta-analysis Definition.
-The custometic enclusion of a set of quisting evolutions of similar programs is order to draw second conclusions, devolution Definition: The systematic analysis of a set of existing evaluations of similar programs in order to draw general conclusions, develop support for hypotheses, and/or produce an estimate of overall program effects.
-Methodology vicinodology Definition: The way in which information is found or something is done.
+Median Definition.
+A measure of control tondonous the value of the case mericing the midneint of an ordered list of values of all coses a Definition: A measure of central tendency, the value of the case marking the midpoint of an ordered list of values of all cases; a statistic used primarily with ordinal variables and asymmetrically distributed interval-ratio variables.
+Meta-analysis Definition: The systematic analysis of a set of existing evaluations of similar programs in order to draw general conclusions, develop support for hypotheses, and/or produce an estimate of overall program effects.
+Methodology Definition: The way in which information is found or something is done.
 The methodology includes the methods, procedures, and techniques used to collect and analyze information.
-Mission Definition: The part of a goal or endeavor assigned as a specific responsibility of a particular organizational unit.
+Mission Definition: The part of a goal or and over appianed on a appoint reasonability of a particular argonizational unit.
+It is alreaded the task Definition: The part of a goal or endeavor assigned as a specific responsibility of a particular organizational unit.
 It includes the task,